-Dancing is a brilliant way to meet new people, make new friends, and socialize.
-It also offers the added benefits of managing weight, improving coordination, flexibility, motor skills, boosting bone health, and will give you a stronger heart and lungs.
-This makes it one of the best forms of all over exercise to cover all bases.
+Dancing is a brilliant way to meet new people, make new friends and socialize.
+It also offers the added benefits of managing weight, improving coordination, flexibility, motor skills, boosting bone health, and will also give you a stronger heart and lungs.
+This makes it one of the best forms of all round exercise to cover all bases.

-To stimulate all muscle groups it is best to do a range of exercises.
-A couple of good gym sessions, or power walking, stair climbing, hiking, and kettle bells, are all great ways of really flooding the system with a cascade of mood enhancing endorphins.
+To stimulate ALL muscle groups it is best to do a range of exercises.
+A couple of good gym sessions, power walk, stair climbing, hiking and kettle bells are all great ways of really flooding the system with a cascade of mood enhancing endorphins.

 These endorphins will help vaporize stress and depression, keep PMS symptoms at bay, and serve as a good healthy outlet for anger and frustration – and these fantastic effects can last for hours, even days.